conjure-cp/conjure/docs/essence.rst

 The integer domain contains all members of the set in this case.
 Note that the set expression cannot contain references to decision variables if this syntax is used.

+Values in an integer domain should be in the range -2**62+1 to 2**62-1 as values outside this range may trigger errors in Savile Row or Minion, and lead to Conjure unexpectedly but silently deducing unsatisfiability.
+Intermediate values in an integer expression must also be inside this range.

 Enumerated domains
 ~~~~~~~~~~~~~~~~~~